sandstone-mc/sandstone-documentation/docs/datapack/saving.md

 title: Saving the datapack
 description: How to save your datapack with Sandstone.
 ---
-Using sandstone, you can choose to either save the datapack to the current directory, or to save it directly in one of your Minecraft world.
+Using Sandstone, you can choose to either save the datapack to the current directory, or to save it directly in one of your Minecraft world.
 The first argument to the `saveDatapack` method is the name of the datapack.
 If you only provide this argument, the datapack will be saved to your current directory.

 ```js
 // Save the datapack to the current directory